 The Plan is based on an underlying non-standardized prototype plan.
 The prototype plan obtained its latest determination letter on March 31, 2008, in which the Internal Revenue Service ("IRS") stated that the prototype plan, as then designed, was qualified under the applicable requirements of the IRC.
-The Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan meets the criteria for qualification under the IRC, and that, the related trust is tax exempt.
+The Plan has been amended since receiving the determination letter.
+However, the Plan administrator believes the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan meets the criteria for qualification under the IRC, and that, the related trust is tax exempt.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2012, there are no uncertain positions taken or expected to be taken that would require the recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require the recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2009.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.